 Classic shortbread cookies will never go out of style.
-Their rich, buttery flavor and irresistibly crumbly texture are incomparable.
-Shortbreads are also very simple to make and lend themselves easily to variations.
-The leaf-shaped cookie cutter I use for this recipe is a playful nod to that fact that these contain leaves—tea leaves.
+They’re also very simple to make and lend themselves easily to variations.
+The leaf-shaped cookie cutter I use for this recipe is a playful nod to the fact that these contain leaves—tea leaves.
 Matcha is Japanese green tea that is finely ground into a powder and used in the traditional Japanese tea ceremony.
 It’s very concentrated in flavor and color.
 As with all teas, there is a huge range of quality and prices.
 (Ito En is a Japanese tea company that offers many matchas from which to choose.
-For baking, I like their Kiri No Ne matcha, which not only has a lovely color and flavor profile, but also happens to be less expensive than many.)–Dede Wilson
+For baking, I like their Kiri No Ne matcha, which not only has a lovely color and flavor profile but also happens to be less expensive than many.)–Dede Wilson

 LC How Much Matcha?
 Note